Grindlay family: Scotland

 During the 16th century, parts of the family lands in the Southern Uplands and Central Lowlands were impacted by the dispossession of property of the Catholic Church in Scotland during the Scottish Reformation.
 In 1561, the Privy Council of Scotland decreed that a third of the revenue from the lands (feus) and produce (teinds) of Sir John Grenelay (c.1540) Prebendary of Corstorphine, from his benefice of the prebend of Half Dalmahoy and Half Haltoune in Midlothion, were to be subjected to a levy as part of the reforms initiated in 1560 by John Knox and The First Book of Discipline.
 When he died in 1568, Sir John left these lands and others, including areas across the city of Edinburgh, to his heirs and successors, forming the basis of an expansive estate which was home to the family for the next 300 years.

 A century later, following the Restoration, members of the family fought in the Covenanter rebellions against the increasing persecution of Presbyterians arising from sectarian struggles for control of the Church of Scotland, known as "The Killing Time".
 The most notable was William Grindlay or Grinlaw of Monklands (c.
 1640), who in June 1679 fought with the Covenanter army at the Battle of Bothwell Bridge against the Scottish government troops of James Scott, Duke of Monmouth.
 The Covenanters were defeated, and William was taken captive and held in Covenanters' Prison near Greyfriars Kirkyard.
 He was one of the few prisoners to decline the offer of indemnity from King Charles II, repeatedly refusing not to take up arms again if released when interrogated by the High Court of Justiciary.
-Consequently, on 15 November he was put aboard the Crown of London in Leith for transportation to Virginia in the British Colonies, however he drowned on 10 December when the vessel was wrecked in a storm off of Deerness, Orkney.
+Consequently, on 15 November he was put aboard the Crown of London in Leith for transportation to Virginia in the British Colonies, however he drowned on 10 December when the vessel was wrecked in a storm off the coast of Deerness, Orkney.

 More contemporary Scottish family members include George and William Grindlay, the 18th and 19th century leather magnates and landowners of the former Orchardfield Estate in Edinburgh, Capt.
-Thomas Grindlay of Marionville House, master of Trinity House of Leith, Walter Grindlay, the Edinburgh and Liverpool shipping grandee, and father of Lady Janet Grindlay Simpson, (see Simpson Baronets of Strathavon and Edinburgh), Capt.
+Thomas Grindlay of Marionville House, master of Trinity House of Leith, Walter Grindlay, the Edinburgh and Liverpool shipping grandee, and father of Lady Janet Grindlay Simpson, (see Simpson Baronets of Strathavon and Edinburgh), Lt.
+Alexander Brown Grindlay DCM MiD, of the Royal Army Medical Corps and 11th Royal Scots, Capt.
 Edward 'Teddy' Grindlay, of the 4th and 10th Scottish Rifles, close friend and patron of Sir Herbert James Gunn, William 'Spread Eagle' Grinly, QM of the Royal Leith Volunteers, soldier, mariner, and merchant, and The Right Hon.
 Lord Grindley of Rannoch.